 Although every person’s traumatic experience will be unique to them, the symptoms they experience can be grouped into four distinct categories: reliving the actual event, avoidance and detachment, heightened emotional and physical response (including increased blood pressure and heart rate), and negative mood disorders.

-Because every person will respond differently to various types of therapy and medications, and not everyone’s PTSD will stem from the same circumstance or life event, a doctor from an emergency room near you in Lake Jackson is always the preferred first course of action to help treat the symptoms.
+Because every person will respond differently to various types of therapy and medications, and not everyone’s PTSD will stem from the same circumstance or life event, a doctor from an emergency room near me in Lake Jackson is always the preferred first course of action to help treat the symptoms.
 The trained professionals are also licensed and certified to deal specifically with trauma care in its three unique stages: stabilize the symptoms, provide or adjust any necessary medications, and provide local resources for ongoing care such as cognitive behavioral therapy, exposure therapy, or eye movement desensitization and reprocessing (EMDR).

 Even though hearing about the trauma that has caused your loved one’s PTSD might be difficult to hear, you should never withhold a listening ear or an offer to help in other ways.
 One of the first things you might do to help someone you love cope with their trauma is to be prepared to take them to urgent care in Lake Jackson if needed.
 Another takeaway from this article might be to store the contact information for an emergency facility such as Altus Emergency Care in your smartphone, so you’ll have the information readily available if it’s ever needed.
 And while you’re at it, you may also want to have a list of their medications stored in your phone as well.